4 Reasons I Turned Down a Store Credit Card, Despite Being Offered a Huge Discount

 If you've ever been put on the spot at the cash register, you know how tempting it is try and score a better deal on what you're buying.

-It's that promise of saving 10, 20 or even 30 percent off your purchase that usually lures people
+It's that promise of saving 10, 20 or even 30 percent off your purchase that usually lures people in to getting a store credit card without actually reading over the terms and conditions.

 By the time you get around to taking a look at the card's brochure, you've likely agreed to much more than you bargained for.